Oikos 2025

 Conclusion

-The operation lays down an ambitious plan for the future of Oikos.
+The operation lays down an ambitious plan for Oikos's future.
 The new go-to-market strategy combined with revolutionary technology sets the project on a trajectory with the new DeFi narrative and is poised to propel OKS to new heights.
-More details about the new tokenomics and migration process for qualified holders will be published in future articles.
-Stay tuned to our community and social for announcements and updates.
+Future articles will publish more details about the new tokenomics and migration process for qualified holders.
+Stay tuned to our community and social media for announcements and updates.